Wedding Photography at Fulham Library

 Also Consider>> Your Wedding at Bromley Register Office.

-The bridal party begin to enter the Exhibition Hall.
-I question the logic of placing a coat stand adjacent to the entrance door – I did this in black and white purposefully as an orange Sainsbury’s bag was not a good look!
+The bridal party began to enter the Exhibition Hall.
+I’m not sure about the coat stand adjacent to the entrance door – I did this in black and white purposefully, as an orange Sainsbury’s bag was not a good look!
 Maybe I’ll mention it on my next visit.

-The Exhibition Hall is pure white which means no odd colour casts to contend with in the photo edit.
+The Exhibition Hall is pure white, meaning there are no odd colour casts to contend with in the photo edit.

 The Fulham Library Exhibition Hall

-Wedding Ceremonies take place in the Exhibition Hall, which can accommodate up to 120 guests.
+Wedding Ceremonies take place in the Exhibition Hall, accommodating up to 120 guests.
 There were 70 guests for the wedding on this page, so at maximum capacity, things may appear a little less spacious.
-However, I found there to be lots of room to move around, particularly at the front where I could change my position to get the best ceremony portraits.
+However, I found lots of room to move around, particularly at the front, where I could change my position to get the best ceremony portraits.

 As the bride Jenny reaches the ‘altar’, she and her groom see each other for the first time.